 + Alchemy: he is quite talented in alchemy for starting 13 years ago.
 He does not really sell his alchemy though, and rather gives potions to the poor when he can, since he makes money as a mercenary.

 + Sweets: food in general, but he has a sweet tooth.

 + Foes: by foes, it is those who he believes unfit for Nirn's true potential.
 Those who fight for war, rather than peace.
 Those who murder for selfishness, those who steal for their own benefits, monsters, criminals, corrupt politicians... the list can go on.

 + Discrimination: whether it be discrimination of race, origin, lifestyle, political background, gender, etc., discrimination hits a little too close to home for him.
 This can, at times, bring a spark of outrage from the usually peaceful fellow.

-+ Hot weather: it is a rarity in Skyrim, but when it occurs, overheating and dehydration are horrible possibilities that Leon hopes to never endure ever again.
++ Hot weather: it is a rarity in Skyrim, but when it occurs, overheating and dehydration are horrible possibilities that Spenser hopes to never endure ever again.

 + Illness: another hit close to home.
 Hence the reason why he is so passionate about helping the poor: they often become more ill than those with healthier homes, or homes in general.
 Plus, the event with his sister.

 + Leeks: hates the taste, and certainly can taste them no matter what is attempting to cover the flavor.